thatguysilver/dice-roller/README.md

 # dice-roller
-Basic dice-rolling webapp in flask.
-Sort of a "hello world", I guess.

-To-do: actually roll the dice upon hitting a button instead of reloading the page. *Duhhh*.
+Basic dice-rolling webapp written as a sort of "hello, world" in flask.
+Not intended as a portfolio project or anything like that, since the functions don't require any back-end whatsoever.